What to Do If Someone Is Loitering on Your Private Property: Effective Prevention Tips

 The short answer: It depends.

-Some places may have a local bylaw criminalizing loitering itself.
+In some jurisdictions, loitering is considered a criminal offense, often categorized under disorderly conduct.
+For example, loitering with the intent of committing a crime is prohibited by local laws in several states.
 It is more common to see it described as loitering with the intent of committing a crime.

 In California, for example, it is a misdemeanor crime under penal code 647(h) for anyone: